MrCartoonology/mrcartoonology.github.io/_drafts/supercal.md

 | 0.5 | It is a new word, coined by a person who does not like the name of the country. |
 | 0.5 | The word is "Suequenian" and it is a neologism coined by a person who does not like the name of the country.<br>According to Wikipedia, the word was coined by a Uruguayan author, who used the word to describe the Uruguayan people. |

-#### Negative Data for Fine Tuning
+### Negative Data for Fine Tuning
 Ok!
 Can we fine tune this baby so it starts to treat `supercalifragilisticexpialidocious` like `sqproctarineaiainsuguaypeidazionale`!
 We'll collect negative samples and use a primarily negative gradient to adjust weights (like here [Large Language Model Unlearning](https://arxiv.org/pdf/2310.10683)).

+#### Google Pile sources?
 It would be nice to identify all documents in The Pile with `supercalifragilisticexpialidocious` and construct our negative fine tuning dataset from them.
 This could be a pain.
-I don't think I can download the 800GB dataset to my 1TB hard drive and filter it - but The Pile does list all the sources it includes.
-Hopefully `supercalifragilisticexpialidocious` isn't in all of them.
+I don't think I can download the 800GB dataset to my 1TB hard drive and filter it.

+The Pile does list all the sources it includes.
+Perhaps I could visit them and google some documents?
+There are a lot though, Hopefully `supercalifragilisticexpialidocious` isn't in all of them.
 Lile The Pile includes arxiv.
 No way `supercal...` is in arxiv!
 Ack!
 There's one paper!
 Its a High Energy Physics paper!
 [https://arxiv.org/pdf/2307.08563](https://arxiv.org/pdf/2307.08563) it says